Obsessive-Compulsive Disorder (OCD)

 - Excessive hand washing and or cleaning

-- Repeatedly checking on things like that the oven is off or door is locked
+- Repeatedly checking on things like making sure the oven is off or the door is locked

 - Arranging and organizing things in a particular, precise way

-- Fear of shaking hands, touching doorknobs, using public restrooms
+- Fear of shaking hands, touching doorknobs, or using public restrooms

-Integrated treatment is comprehensive programming that provides the necessary therapeutic resources to heal physically, mentally, and spiritually.
-Although there is no single cause of addiction, living with a mental health disorder may increase the likelihood of developing a substance use disorder — and vice versa.
+Integrated obsessive-compulsive disorder treatment is comprehensive programming that provides the necessary therapeutic resources to help you heal physically, mentally, and spiritually.
+Although there is no single cause of OCD, living with a mental health disorder can increase your likelihood of experiencing difficulties in your everyday life, including drug or alcohol misuse.

 - Evidence-based therapies